Engineering a Slack-Integrated Approval Workflow for Unmatched Reconciliation Items

 body = await request.json()

-raise HTTPException(status_code=400, detail=str(e))
+raise HTTPException(status_code=400, detail="Invalid JSON payload")

-# 3. Extract action context
+# 3. Extract action context from Slack block-action payload

-item_id = payload.actions[0].get("item_id")
+item_id = actions[0].get("action_id", "unknown")

-reviewer_id = payload.user["id"]
+reviewer_id = body["user"]["id"]

-idempotency_key = generate_idempotency_key(item_id, reviewer_id, action)
+idempotency_key = generate_idempotency_key(item_id, reviewer_id, action_value)

-# if redis.exists(idempotency_key): return {"status": "already_processed"}
+# if await redis.exists(idempotency_key): return {"status": "already_processed"}

-# 5. Route & Execute
+# 5. Route & build audit record

-if action == "approve":
+if action_value == "approve":

 ledger_ref = f"LEDGER-{secrets.token_hex(8).upper()}"